 Another important restriction of the WhatsApp Enterprise API is concerning the numbers, your employees will be available on.
 Current number-based WhatsApp Accounts can not be transferred to Business Accounts.
 This has quite a huge implication for Enterprises, as well as for consumers.
 For consumers, this introduces another level of protection of their personal data.
 So far data, such as messages and attachments, being transferred via WhatsApp has been processed as specified by the WhatsApp ToS.
 Not your business ToS.
 Your customers will have to engage with new numbers, covered by your ToS.

-This is a nice decision for customers, but also has a potential effect for enterprises.
-In the past most enterprises did not allow their employees to use WhatsApp when communicating with their customers.
-Something that customers simply did not care about and anyways were still engaging with for example sales agents (as they of course have been using WhatsApp for their private communication).
+This is a good decision for customers, but also has a potential effect for enterprises.
+In the past, most enterprises did not allow their employees to use WhatsApp when communicating with their customers.
+This is something that customers simply did not care about but were still engaging with sales agents anyway (but of course we are still using WhatsApp for their personal communication).